 You will need to enable your browser to allow pop-ups in order to view and pay your bill in LionPATH.
 If you need help adjusting your browser’s pop-up settings, you can contact Penn State World Campus Technical Support.

 You can choose to pay your bill via eCheck or credit card.
-If you choose to pay via credit card, a 1.5 percent convenience fee will be added.
-If you are using financial aid to pay for all or a portion of your bill, your bill will reflect financial aid that you have been awarded and have accepted.
-To learn more, you can view a tutorial about paying your bill.
+If you choose to pay via credit card, a 2 percent convenience fee will be added.
+If you are using financial aid to pay for all or a portion of your bill, your bill will reflect financial aid that is in Anticipated status.
+If your aid is not in Anticipated status, you may be able to find out why in LionPATH.
+You may have a hold on your account or an action item in your LionPATH To-Do List, or you may need to accept your aid on the the Accept/Decline Awards page.
+View a tutorial about paying your bill to learn more.

 If you do not pay your bill by the due date, a 1.5 percent late payment fee will be added, and an enrollment hold will be placed on your account.
 You will not be able to enroll in any additional courses until you pay your bill, and any future semester courses that you may be enrolled in will be canceled.